NicolaMascarenhas/ai-for-healthcare-hackathon/README.md

 We developed a web application for showcasing the model developed for predicting diseases based on the approach given in the Final_Kermany+Dataverse_3class notebook.
 Web App was developed in Flask, with frontend developed using Bootstrap and Javascript used to improve responsiveness of the app.
 Users can insert any image and the model will predict the corresponding class with probability score as well as display the gradient heat map for the given image.

 Final_Kermany+Dataverse_3class notebook (Kaggle) & Hackathon GUI folder have the code & Flask scripts for the implemented GUI.

+Link to all pretrained models: https://www.kaggle.com/itsmariodias/pretrained-datasets